CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Sonde_Analysis.md

 of sites had data collected in three, four or five years.

 Year 2017 gives has the highest number of sites tracked, with 2016 not far behind.
-However,a t these sites, data was often only collected a few times, making seasonal analysis problematic.
+However,at these sites, data was often only collected a few times, making seasonal analysis problematic.
+In 2016, DEP samples focused on the Haraseeket and the Fore.
+In 2017, on the Royal and the Cousins.

 We may be able to get broader seasonal and geographic coverage based on FOCB profile sites.